 Every person has an estate if they possess an item and should have a say in what happens to their possessions upon their demise.
-That simply means estate planning in Bristol, Connecticut is essential.
+That simply means estate planning is essential.
 Actually, anyone who owns a checking or savings account, a vehicle, clothing, personal possessions, life insurance, a home, or any tangible item actually has an estate, regardless of how big or how small it is.
-The purpose of estate planning in Bristol, CT, is to outline where these items go when people die as they are unable to take those items with them.
+The purpose of estate planning is to outline where these items go when people die as they are unable to take those items with them.
 It’s a fact of life that no one lives forever, so an estate plan should be created immediately by anyone of legal age.

 The Purpose of Estate Planning

-Estate planning in Bristol, CT, ensures a person retains control over what happens to their belongings when they die.
+Estate planning, ensures a person retains control over what happens to their belongings when they die.
 This is more than just stating who gets an item, however.
 It also involves outlining exactly what each person is to receive and when they are to be given possession of it.
 There may be situations where items should remain in trust for a period of time before they are turned over to the designated party.
 For example, reaching legal age could be a requirement.
 The estate plan details this and functions to ensure those who do benefit from the estate pay as little as possible in court fees, legal fees, and taxes.

 Other Things Included In An Estate Plan

 In addition to explaining where the person’s possessions are to go, the estate plan may be used to provide other information about the decedent’s wishes.
 The individual may include instructions for what type of care they wish to receive in the event they become disabled and unable to speak for themselves as well as information on who they would like to have named guardian for any minor children.
 The estate plan may also detail how the deceased would like his or her valuables to be passed on and how to provide for loved ones who cannot care for themselves.